Algeria: Ethnic groups

 Arabs and indigenous Berbers as well as Phoenicians, Romans, Vandals, Byzantine Greeks, Turks, various Sub-Saharan Africans, and French have contributed to the history and culture of Algeria.
-Descendants of Andalusian refugees are also present in the population of Algiers and other cities.
+Descendants of Andalusi refugees are also present in the population of Algiers and other cities.
 Moreover, Spanish was spoken by these Aragonese and Castillian Morisco descendants deep into the 18th century, and even Catalan was spoken at the same time by Catalan Morisco descendants in the small town of Grish El-Oued.

-The majority of the population of Algeria are Arabs (75% to 85% of the population).
-Berbers who make up 15% to 20% of the population are divided into many groups with varying languages.
+Centuries of Arab migrations to the Maghreb since the seventh century shifted the demographic scope in Algeria.
+Estimates vary based on different sources.
+The majority of the population of Algeria is ethnically Arab, constituting between 75% and 80% to 85% of the population.
+Berbers who make up between 15% and 20% to 24% of the population are divided into many groups with varying languages.
 The largest of these are the Kabyles, who live in the Kabylie region east of Algiers, the Chaoui of Northeast Algeria, the Tuaregs in the southern desert and the Shenwa people of North Algeria.

 During the colonial period, there was a large (10% in 1960) European population who became known as Pied-Noirs.
 They were primarily of French, Spanish and Italian origin.
 Almost all of this population left during the war of independence or immediately after its end.

 Languages

 Modern Standard Arabic and Berber are the official languages.
 Algerian Arabic (Darja) is the language used by the majority of the population.
 Colloquial Algerian Arabic has some Berber loanwords which represent 8% to 9% of its vocabulary.

 Berber has been recognised as a "national language" by the constitutional amendment of 8 May 2002.
 Kabyle, the predominant Berber language, is taught and is partially co-official (with a few restrictions) in parts of Kabylie.
 Kabyle has a significant Arabic, French, Latin, Greek, Phoenician and Punic substratum, and Arabic loanwords represent 35% of the total Kabyle vocabulary.
 In February 2016, the Algerian constitution passed a resolution that made Berber an official language alongside Arabic.
+Algeria emerged as a bilingual state after 1962.
+Colloquial Algerian Arabic is spoken by about 83% of the population and Berber by 27%.

 Although French has no official status in Algeria, it has one of the largest Francophone populations in the world, and French is widely used in government, media (newspapers, radio, local television), and both the education system (from primary school onwards) and academia due to Algeria's colonial history.
 It can be regarded as a lingua franca of Algeria.
 In 2008, 11.2 million Algerians could read and write in French.
-An Abassa Institute study in April 2000 found that 60% of households could speak and understand French, or 18 million people out of a total of 30 million at the time.
-Following a period during which the Algerian government tried to phase out French, in recent decades the government has changed course and reinforced the study of French, and some television programs are broadcast in the language.
+In 2013, it was estimated that 60% of the population could speak or understand French.
+In 2022, it was estimated that 33% of the population was Francophone.

-Algeria emerged as a bilingual state after 1962.
-Colloquial Algerian Arabic is spoken by about 83% of the population and Berber by 27%.
+The use of English in Algeria, though limited in comparison to the previously mentioned languages, has increased due to globalisation.
+In 2022 it was announced that English would be taught in elementary schools.